 Choosing, Caring for, and Getting the Most from Your Braiser

-Pick a thick-bottomed, enamel-coated cast-iron braiser with 4-inch handles, let it cool before hand-washing with mild soap, and skip the dishwasher to keep its surface chip-free and high-performing for years.
+Choose a thick-bottomed, enamel-coated cast-iron braiser with 4-inch handles and a 2-inch lid knob, let it cool before hand-washing with mild soap, and skip the dishwasher to keep its surface pristine for years of stovetop-to-oven braising.

 What to look for: durability, even heat, and ergonomic design